nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ### Pelican Town: Second visit

 1. Walk east toward the [Museum](https://stardewvalleywiki.com/Museum).
-If you hoed up an [Artifact](https://stardewvalleywiki.com/Artifacts) on the beach then donate it to the Museum and claim the 250g reward, then exit the Museum.
+If you hoed up an [Artifact](https://stardewvalleywiki.com/Artifacts) on the beach then donate it to the Museum and claim the 250g reward in your journal, then exit the Museum.
 2. Walk east and check the Museum's Garbage Can.
 3. Walk north and west, then check the [Blacksmith's](https://stardewvalleywiki.com/Blacksmith) Garbage Can.
 4. Enter the Blacksmith, walk behind the counter, and speak to [Clint](https://stardewvalleywiki.com/Clint).